jamtur01/puppetlabs-cloudfoundry/README.markdown

 * cloudfoundry - the core class containined in init.pp
 * cloudfoundry::nodejs - installs NodeJS
+* cloudfoundry::bundle - contains the bundle definition that bundles gems
 * cloudfoundry::params - contains the control parameters for the modules

 In the cloudfoundry::params class you can set the user, group you want to use CloudFoundry